 wooden rims or in a more expensive version with rubber tires.
 The eraly tricycles are a good, clear example of the downscaling and reorganization that made the velocipede, and thus the modern pedal-powered form of riding, available to the child.
 Simple downscaling had for centuries, perhaps always, been the design strategy when things were to be brought down to child's height.
 In the course of the 19th century, however, a new tendency emerged.
 The new view of childhood as a special period of life in its own right, and thus with its own needs and claims to special surroundings, also left its traces on the things for children, which now differed not only in size, but also in form.
 An example of this differentiation is the child's tea set which was developed with its own animal universe of rabbits, ducklings and teddy-bears.
 This tendency had no effect on early tricycles.
 This was because the product field from which they were derived--the new transport functions in the public sphere which technological development and industrialization had made possible and necessary - was still typified by technically and constructively oriented product design.
 By contrast, the design strategy in product categories for the furnishing of the home focused on the form of things.
 Fierce competition made product differentiation a commercial necessity, and things like cutlery and glass were produced in a wealth of forms and an even greater variety of decorative versions.
 The design strategy behind 'Sigfred' thus coincided with the corresponding design in the adult world and quite simply resulted in a children's vehicle.

 HBC does not have sufficent information on just when the tricycle appeared.
-We have found quite a few portraits of boys with bicycles , but most are undated.
-Judging from the photographic record, it appears to have been the 1880s but we see more in the 1890s.
+We have found quite a few portraits of boys with bicycles and trikes, but most are undated.
+Judging from the photographic record, it appears to have been the 1880s but we have found one portrait that seems to date to the 1870s.
+We see many more in the 1890s.
+Quite a few studiis see to have had these vehicles as props.
 A good example is Frank Deeds in 1895.
 Notice the metal wheels and peddals and the gull wing shaped handle bars.
 The phptographic record may be misleading.
 The trikes pictured are presumably studio props.
 The actual number boys really had at home was probably more limited.
 The photographic archive we are building.
 This will provide a good record of the evolution of the tricycle over time.
 American boy, Ivan Eugene Perry is pictured woth a trike in a studio portrait during 1906-07.
 We note an American boy, Mitchel Murphy, riding his trike in the Bronx during 1912.
 It still looks to have metal wheels.
-I can confirm that I had a wonderful red and white trike in 1948.
+I can confirm that I had a wonderful red and white trike when I was 5 years old in 1948.
 It was a solid metal trike with rubber wheels, none of this plastic stuff.
 It was my pride and joy.

 Many of the earliest tricycles had giant wheels like some early bikes.
 An early example archived on HBC is an unidentifed American boy, we think in the 1870s.
 As the trike became increasingly seen as a child's bike, the size of the wheels was reduced.
 In the late 19th cebntury, only very affluent families could afford them to children.